glazari98/Treasure-Hunt-App-CO1111/Meetings.md

   Members present: Giorgos Lazari, Rafaella
   Discussed some features about the landing page Twitter account made
-  Start button aded on landing page
+  Start button added on landing page
   Github repository exists, invited all collaborators Githib page is online
   Giorgos takes notes and updates in Github.